pclaesen/blockchain-developer-bootcamp-final-project/README.md

 21. Switch to the account `CONSENSYS` (account 3), connect to dapp site again,  click the grey 'Business' button and confirm the combination of company number and bank account number.
 22. You can now query the on-chain records and retreive the confirmed bank account number for the business you added.

+## Tests
+You can run the unit tests by using the `truffle test` command.

 ## Screencast
 The screencast can be viewed [here](https://youtu.be/vmz9awSbeHo).